MAY 2016 KW ATLANTA

 KW copied the Swan PSU as well but made it cheaper (surprise), the smoothing capacitors are all held together with cable ties and one bolt.
 The carrier 'bal' control is a nightmare in 'tune' mode - all the way left does not mean OFF, thats in the middle..turn all the way to the left and your back to lots of anode current...caught me out and probably quite a few other hams over the years

 Unlike the Atlanta the Swan 500C manual is a delight and I could probably use it to fault find the Atlanta, pity KW didn't copy that as well !.
 To cut cost the Swan design doesn't have any crystals as a premix to a 1st IF, instead the VFO frequency is switched directly by a bank of coils and caps - of course KW copied this as well.

-Having said all that its fine on the low bands and the audio is very good if you back off the RF to stop the audio derived AGC pops.
+Having said all that its fine on the low bands and the audio is pretty good if you back off the RF to stop the audio derived AGC pops.
 On recent KW activity weekends (2017, 2018 and 2019) the rig has perfomed without a hitch hour after hour on 80m, 40m and 20m.
 I have included a pic of the Swan 500 - same radio but better built.
 Checkout the Swan 500 I got hold of in the summer of 2018

 In Jan 2017 I noticed an annoying problem with the Atlanta that had probably been getting worse since I obtained it..the S meter would gradually move upscale as the rig warmed up - as if the RF Gain was being backed off.
 A blip of the PTT put the S meter back to near zero (if no signal was present) and then it would gradually move upscale over 15 mins.
 This was clearly an AGC fault as the rest of the radio was fine.